ThomasHimmelstoss/eyes_open_closed_live_test/README.md

         - `calibration.py`: collects a short baseline calibration recording for a new subject before a live test
-        - `live_classify.py`: runs live classification and publishes predictions via an LSL marker outlet for other applications to consume
+        - `live_classify.py`: runs live classification and publishes predictions via an LSL marker outlet for other applications/ adaptive systems to further utilize classification outputs
         - `demo_visual.py`: opens a live-updating multi-panel plot during a live test; run in a second terminal alongside `live_classify.py`